nculwell/MathStudy/SchoolLevel.md

 ### The Art of Problem Solving

-I gather this series began as two books, *The Art of Problem Solving* volumes 1 and 2, which are aimed at Mathcounts contestants.
-However, they now have a full line of school math textbooks from third grade through high school.
+I gather this series began as two books by Richard Rusczyk, *The Art of Problem Solving* volumes 1 and 2, which are aimed at [Mathcounts](http://www.mathcounts.org/) contestants.
+However, the series has been expanded to include textbooks from precalculus through all of high school mathematics.
 People rave about them, so they're probably pretty good.
-I haven't been able to find any samples to look at.
+I've only looked at *Introduction to Algebra*, but I found it interesting and thorough in its explanations.

 - *Prealgebra*
 - *Introduction to Algebra*